Condoms are the only type of contraception that can both prevent pregnancy and protect against sexually transmitted infections (STIs).

 Can anything make condoms less effective?

-Sperm can sometimes get into the vagina during sex, even when using a condom.
+If you're having vaginal sex, sperm can sometimes get into the vagina during sex, even when using a condom.
 This may happen if:

 - the penis touches the area around the vagina before a condom is put on